cabforum/servercert/docs/BR.md

 ### 5.4.1 Types of events recorded

 The CA and each Delegated Third Party SHALL record events related to the security of Certificate Systems, Certificate Management Systems, Root CA Systems, and Delegated Third Party Systems.
-The CA and each Delegated Third Party SHALL record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
+The CA and each Delegated Third Party SHALL record events related to actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
 The CA SHALL make these records available to its Qualified Auditor as proof of the CA’s compliance with these Requirements.

 The CA SHALL record at least the following events: